weizmannk/EarthOrbitPlan/docs/quickly/quick_start.rst

 - The symbol :math:`\oplus` shows the direction of the center of the Earth (sub-Earth point) projected onto the sky.
 - The symbol :math:`\odot` shows the direction of the Sun (sub-solar point) on the sky.

+For more details of marker conventions, see the `ligo.skymap plotting documentation <https://lscsoft.docs.ligo.org/ligo.skymap/plot/marker.html#module-ligo.skymap.plot.marker/>`_.

 .. note::

    This is a projection of the sky, **not a direct image of the Earth or the Moon**.
 The features shown correspond to sky coordinates, not to physical locations on Earth or lunar positions.

-   For more details and marker conventions, see the `ligo.skymap plotting documentation <https://lscsoft.docs.ligo.org/ligo.skymap/plot/marker.html#module-ligo.skymap.plot.marker/>`_.

 4. ECSV file inspection